safronizator/clickhouse-ts-client/README.md

 ## Installation

-You can install clickhouse-node-cli using npm/yarn:
+You can install clickhouse-ts-client using npm/yarn:

 ```shell
 npm install clickhouse-ts-client